JuliaDocs/Documenter.jl/docs/src/lib/public.md

 Documentation for `Documenter.jl`'s public interface.

-See [Internal Documentation](@ref) for internal package docs covering all submodules.
+See the Internals section of the manual for internal package docs covering all submodules.

 ## Contents